canta2899/product-visualization/journal.md

 ![ToneMapping Feature](./media/tonemapping.png)

 We decided that the **Cineon** tone mapping was the best choice for our purposes, because allows the user to focus on the product without being distracted by the Environment Map.
+In order to apply the tonemapping to our custom shaders too, we used a cineon function we found on shadertoy at [this](https://www.shadertoy.com/view/XsGfWV) link.